VisualPHPUnit/VisualPHPUnit/README.md

 ##Setup

- * Checkout or download the VisualPHPUnit
+ * Checkout or download VisualPHPUnit
  * Run composer.php to install php dependecies.
  * Run npm install
  * Run bower install
- * Run `./bin/vpu -c vpu.json -s` to start VisualPHPUnit with the build in php server.
+ * Run `./bin/vpu -c vpu.json -s` to start VisualPHPUnit with the build-in php server.
- * Run `./bin/vpu -c vpu.json -t` to stop VisualPHPUnit with the build in php server.
+ * Run `./bin/vpu -c vpu.json -t` to stop VisualPHPUnit with the build-in php server.

-You may now browse localhost:8000 to acess the test suites.
+You may browse localhost:8000 to acess the test suites.

 You can update `./vpu.json` to add additional test suites.